rktjmp/pact.nvim/enum/README.md

 # ruin/enum

 `enum` functions generally accept a sequence (`[a b]`), an assoc (`{: a : b})` or a generator - a function which when called returns a lua iterator.
+Some functions accept a `stream` (see below).

 These functions will attempt to call the correct `ipairs` or `pairs` where appropriate (generators are simply called as given).